 - Check the Range and Habitat

-No matter how badly you may want an eastern bluebird in your backyard, if you live in California it's not going to happen - you're hundreds of miles from the bird's range.
+No matter how badly you may want an eastern bluebird in your yard, if you live in California it's not going to happen because you're hundreds of miles from the bird's standard range.
 Check where the birds you want to attract typically live, not only geographically but in terms of habitat as well.
 If your area is appropriate for the bird, you can be successful in attracting it.

 - Offer the Best Food